ankurag12/dreamscaper/README.md

 Although I upcycled an old Macbook's display for this specific project, the code should work on any computer with a display, like a RaspberryPi connected to your TV!
-More details on that part of the project on the [project page](https://ankurag12.github.io/dreamscaper/).
+More details on different components of the project and demos are on the [project page](https://ankurag12.github.io/dreamscaper/).

 ## Setting up